resolvingarchitecture/seda-bus/README.md

 ## Design Goals

-* non-persistence of messages for deniability by default
-* mark messages as consumed on consumption so that clients can continue on if synchronous
-* mark messages as completed on completion so that clients know when they can clear the queue if they wish
-* mark messages as errored with code on error so that clients can determine how they wish to handle it
-* use [dbus](https://en.wikipedia.org/wiki/D-Bus) for inter-process communications on Linux
-* use [ipcd](https://dev.to/legolord208/programming-for-redox-os-4124) for inter-process communications on RedoxOS
+*[x] non-persistence of messages for deniability by default *[ ] mark messages as consumed on consumption so that clients can continue on if synchronous *[ ] mark messages as completed on completion so that clients know when they can clear the queue if they wish *[ ] mark messages as errored with code on error so that clients can determine how they wish to handle it *[ ] use [dbus](https://en.wikipedia.org/wiki/D-Bus) for inter-process communications on Linux *[ ] use [ipcd](https://dev.to/legolord208/programming-for-redox-os-4124) for inter-process communications on RedoxOS

 ## Functionality

 ### lib.rs
-1. Start Message Bus up with a name - Message bus instance creates a thread pool with Max Capacity of threads.
+1. Start Bus
-2. Create Endpoints as needed using Message Bus.
+2. Register Endpoints as needed using Bus receiving Id
-3. Start Message Bus
+3. Send Envelopes
+4. Poll with Ids

 ### main.rs
 1. cargo install seda_bus